willdufault/fractal-playground/README.md

 In my instructions on the website, I briefly explain what each option does, but a more detailed explanation of how the belong and draw algorithms work can be found here [here](https://en.wikipedia.org/wiki/Plotting_algorithms_for_the_Mandelbrot_set).

----

-## Basic Requirements

-* Express server
-	* I created an express server in `server.js`.
-It is very simple and just serves the static folder.
-* Client-side interactive experience
-	* I used a `<canvas>` element to display fractals.
-* User interface
-	* I created a very simple UI using `<input>` elements to allow the user to change the arguments to the `belongs()` function in `fractal-set.c`, which I compiled to web assembly (`fractal-set.wasm`).
-* Basic documentation
-	* I added an "instructions" button under the "generate fractal" button that shows an alert with details on how fractals are drawn and what all of the options do.